Skuzzle-UK/CppND-Capstone-Hello-World/README.md

   * Mac: same deal as make - [install Xcode command line tools](https://developer.apple.com/xcode/features/)
   * Windows: recommend using [MinGW](http://www.mingw.org/)

-## Basic Build Instructions
+## Basic Build / Run Instructions
 1. Clone this repo.
 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./EVSim`

 ## Source Files - Found within src folder
 * main.cpp - `main method.
 Loads calibrations and simulations.
+Launches simulation.
 Organises results to display them to terminal`
 * AnalogSensor.cpp - `Creates analog sensor object.
 Can be a voltage between specified min and max.
 Specifically used for throttle position in this sim`
-* DigitalSensor.cpp - `Creates digital sensor object.
-Can be set to HIGH or LOW.
-Using for crank position sensor`
 * Calibration.cpp - `To build a sim motor.
-Calibration relies on the sensor.cpp's to create an object that resembles an electric vehicle motor with tps, ckp and "3D" torque map`
+This file creates the class Calibration.
+Calibration relies on the AnalogSensor.cpp and datafile .map to create an object that resembles an electric vehicle motor with tps and "3D" torque map`
-* Simulation.cpp - `Creates a simulation environment.
+* Simulation.cpp - `Creates a simulation environment of class Simulation.
 Loads sim data and contains methods to run simulation.
 Returns time vehicle would have taken to complete course`
+* SortResults.cpp - `Contains functions specific to sorting the results and to return the best results`
+* Result.h - `Creates a struct Result.
+This is used to hold the results in varying ways throughout the program, including std::vector<Result> etc`

 ## Data Files - Found within datafiles folder
 * Pay attention to how the data files are created as they are read line by line.
 The `Key` of each line can be named anything, but suggest name remains the same for continuity and easy visual representation of data that follows.
 * Data in files is blank space seperated.
 For example TPS 0.4 4.7 is ready by the code as variables KEY >> Min >> Max.
 * If in doubt don't modify these data files as no checking is done for correct data on each line.
 * Don't introduce extra lines including blank space lines into these files.

+## Rubric Points Used
+* Loops, Functions, I/O   `For loops and while loops through plus the project is well organised into functions and methods`

+* Reads data from a file  `main.cpp L19-30 contains a function to return the path to specified files.` `Calibration.cpp reads data from file L131-178` `Simulation.cpp reads data from file L18-51`

+* Accept user input       `Main.cpp L47 - 74 - Asks user to input file paths and extensions`

+* Uses OOP techniques     `Examples throughout`

+* Classes use appropriate access specifiers `Calibration.h, Simulation.h and AnalogSensor.h - examples throughout`

+* Initialization lists    `Classes Calibration, Simulation and AnalogSensor use initialization lists`

+* Abstract implementation details from interfaces `Examples throughout`

+* Encapsulate behaviour   `Easily seen in examples of Simulation.cpp and Calibration.cpp.
+SortResults.cpp although not a class, encapsulates all sorting functions into one file`

+* Pass by reference       `Several places but one example is Calibration.cpp L16 & L23`

+* Smart Pointers          `Main.cpp L83, 84, 90, 96 - Examples through Simulation.cpp also`

+* Multithreading          `std::async used in main.cpp L111`

+* Promise / Future        `main.cpp L107 vector of futures - results using .get() on L115`

+* Mutex                   `Mutex used in Simulation.cpp L69, 71, 77, 79 and other locations to lock give sole access to terminal output so as not to get muddled output from multiple threads`